4)-How to look after your horse through the winter

 Ellen Collinson Equine Iridologist and Herbalist

-Next make sure they are either in a field with good shelter, if there is no natural shelter then make sure they are rugged up or have a field shelter, also make sure they have a good supply of water, often this freezes up in the winter and water is always essential.
+Next make sure they are either in a field with good shelter, if there is no natural shelter then make sure they are suitably rugged or have a field shelter, also make sure they have a good supply of water, often this freezes up in the winter, so ice will need breaking at least twice daily.
+Water is always essential.

-A good mineral block will also make sure they get all the minerals and trace elements they need, a good block for horses comes from a company called Tithebarn Limited, they are in Cheshire, they also sell excellent chelated minerals for adding to feed where necessary.
+A small feed to include Seaweeds provides good all the minerals and trace elements they need, including amino acids and some vitamins.
+Alternatively a good lick / block for horses comes from a company called Tithebarn Limited, they are in Cheshire, they also sell excellent chelated minerals for adding to feed where necessary, called Turfmin plus.
+Ensure any lick is NON MOLASSED or with NO ADDED SUGAR.
+The seaweeds need only be fed twice a week as too much is as bad as too little.

-For horses that are in work depending on how hard they are working, good clean oats are a good feed, contrary to modern belief they do not cause temperament problems if fed correctly, ie amount in ratio to work and soaked in cold water (see oats page), Boiled or micronized barley is fattening but is also very heating to the blood.
+For horses that are in work depending on how hard they are working, good clean soaked whole oats are a good feed, contrary to modern belief they do not cause temperament problems if fed correctly, ie amount in ratio to work and soaked in cold water (see article 6 of these herb pages, -oats page), Boiled or micronized barley is fattening and beneficial to horses in hard work; but is also very heating to the blood and should not be fed to horses in no or light work or already in good condition.
+Alternatives or as well as the oats, soaked beet pulp and / or soaked grass nuts are beneficial for some horses in winter.
+Some horses will not eat grass nuts ( must be soaked) in summer but wioll eat them in winter when the grass is negligible or winter turn out is totally unavailable. this 'porridge' consistency food

 Coughs and colds are another problem, a home made treatment for these are to mix 1 tablespoon of Honey with 1 tablespoon of water and 1 teaspoon of ground ginger, mix over low heat, then dose with a syringe three times a day, this will loosen any mucus, if the problem persists then a course of Respiratory herbs would be beneficial.